isc-projects/bind9/doc/arm/reference.rst

-   exceptions: the zone data is statically configured, rather than transferred from a primary server; and when recursion is necessary for a query that matches a static-stub zone, the locally configured data (name server names and glue addresses) are always used, even if different authoritative information is cached.
+   exceptions: the zone data is statically configured, rather than transferred from a primary server; and when recursion is necessary for a query that matches a static-stub zone, the locally configured data (name server names and glue addresses) is always used, even if different authoritative information is cached.

    Zone data is configured via the ``server-addresses`` and ``server-names``